 When to enter?

-There are two possible entries you can take when trading a bull flag.
+There are three possible entries you can take when trading a bull flag.

 - Entry at the break above the flag.